buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcActorResource/PropertySets/Pset_Address.md

+# Pset_Address

 This Property Set represents an address for delivery of paper based mail and other postal deliveries.
 <!-- end of short definition -->